 If you’re incentivizing consumers with a free shipping threshold, chances are the value of each order will be higher.
 For these high-value orders, consider purchasing shipping insurance.
 A single loss or damage of a high-value shipment can set you back significantly.
 Not only have you lost the original shipment, but typically you would have to send the customer a replacement and pay for the cost of shipping again.

 Each domestic FedEx and UPS parcel is covered automatically up to a value of $100 against loss or damage.
-The U.S. Postal Service provides an automatic $100 of coverage on expedited services like Priority Mail Express and Priority Mail Express International.
+The U.S. Postal Service provides an automatic $100 of coverage on Priority Mail and Priority Mail Express.

 If the value of your package is more than $100 you may need to add insurance for an additional fee.
 For shipments valued over $100, you can purchase additional insurance provided by the carriers or from a third-party insurer, which can usually be found through your e-commerce shipping software of choice.